 Most famous as the inspiration for Charles Darwin’s groundbreaking works on evolution, the Galapagos lie 600 miles off the coast of Ecuador.
 Consisting of 13 main islands and hundreds of smaller islets, all created by volcanic activity starting over 4 million years ago, the Galapagos remained in glorious isolation from human interference until the 16th century.
 Because of this, the islands gave rise to a great number of unique endemic species, including the famous Galapagos Giant Tortoises, marine iguanas, and the wonderful blue-footed booby, to name but a few.
 The remoteness of the islands and their unique nature makes visiting a true adventure, and lends itself to a luxurious “trip of a lifetime” experience.

 The fragility of the unique habitats in Galapagos and the new challenges its wildlife face from the impacts of climate change has led to an upsurge in demand for environmentally responsible tourism.
-One of the least impactful ways to experience the remarkable nature of Galapagos is to sail on a small boat around the islands.
+One of the least impactful ways to experience the remarkable nature of Galapagos is to take one of the many wonderful eco cruises in the Galapagos.
 The latest generation of purpose-built Galapagos cruise ships have been designed to offer the most sustainable way to enjoy the unique experiences the Galapagos has to offer, whilst bringing previously unheard of levels of comfort and luxury – a true “trip of a lifetime” with minimum environmental impact.

-A traditional-style single hull motor yacht that was purpose-built for Galapagos travel, the Galaxy has made it her mission to be the most ecologically responsible luxury yacht in the fleet.
+A traditional-style single hull motor yacht that was purpose-built for Galapagos travel, the Galaxy has made it her mission to be the most ecologically responsible of all the eco cruises in the Galapagos.
 In recognition of her achievements here she is one of the few luxury yachts to have been awarded the prestigious Smart Voyager certification – granted only to those vessels whose operations reduce the environmental impact on the Galapagos.
 As well as having clean, efficient engines and using solar power and water recycling features, she also operates to the highest standards of waste treatment and other anti-pollution measures.

 Her 7 staterooms and 2 single cabins are beautifully light and airy, and all feature ocean views and sumptuous en suite bathrooms, stocked with luxury biodegradable toiletries, of course.
 The fresh decor and sumptuous linens make the staterooms the perfect place to rest after a long day exploring the islands.
 Air conditioning ensures a refreshing night’s sleep.

-Communal areas on board are beautifully traditional, with teak decking throughout, but modern design cues bring everything right up to date.
+Communal areas on board are beautifully traditional, but modern design cues bring everything right up to date.
 There is a comfortable lounge with stunning panoramic windows, a central bar, and an intimate dining room.
 Outside spaces include shaded areas with plentiful sofas and loungers, and a full length upper sun deck with wonderful views of the islands.

 Dining on board is a delightfully extravagant experience.
 Specialist chefs prepare a wide range of Ecuadorian and international cuisine served in a relaxed an informal style.
 The ship carries a good range of high quality wines and serves some excellent cocktails!